arve0/simple-browser-testing/README.md

 npm test
 ```

-You should get one test passing and one test failing:
+You should get three tests passing and one test failing:
 ```sh
 $ npm test